When you're diagnosing transmission noises, often the drivers input or description of the noise is the most helpful piece of information.

 On a front wheel drive vehicle the drive chain can cause noise such as this.
-Also the input shaft and the torque converter can also create noises under these conditions.
+In addition, transmission parts like the input shaft, it's bearings and the torque converter can also create strange noises under these conditions.

-the cause of the problem careful inspection and disassemble of the
+the cause of the problem, careful inspection and disassemble of the

 transmission will be needed to pinpoint the problem.